Kakuhiry/Canary-Release-demo/README.md

-# microservices-example

 # Technologies

-NodeJS & Express: To create a server where we can locally host our web page
+NodeJS & Express: To create a server where we can locally host our web page\
-Haproxy: To distribute the load between all our server
+Haproxy: To distribute the load between all our server\
-Docker: To create and run 3 containers of our node server, 2 with the same features and 1 with a new feature
+Docker: To create and run 3 containers of our node server, 2 with the same features and 1 with a new feature\
-MongoDB: To allow users to send a report if there's a problem with the new feature
+MongoDB: To allow users to send a report if there's a problem with the new feature\

 #Implementation